-However amidst the backdrop of artic conditions in Bosnia, human misery and upheaval was where the concept for CfC was hatched , a simple idea that would become life changing was born at precisely 3am December 1992.
+However It was amidst the backdrop of Bosnia, artic conditions, human misery and upheaval the notion for CfC was hatched.
+A notion that would become life changing was born at precisely 3am December 1992.

-- The idea was simple enough.
-Unlike the mindset in developing countries, we here in the UK and Western world have a wasteful approach to our waste and property.
-We get bored, so even if something works our attitude is simply Change it and Bin it.
+The notion was simple enough.
+Unlike some mind-sets in developing countries, in the UK and Western world we have adopted wasteful approaches to life, waste and property.
+We get bored, even if something works the attitude simply change it & Bin it.

-- Likewise with the Millions of computers being binned every year, the notion of computer reuse was simple.
-Suggest companies donate, not crush and thanks to the NHS that is how it started and has continued……
+Likewise back then Millions of computers were crushed & binned every year.
+The notion of computer reuse was simple.
+Then suggest companies donate, not crush and thanks to the NHS that is how it started and continued……

-- Things do not happen overnight, as with any seed it takes time to germinate and grow.
-But encouragement does help, as did my then six year old daughter Clare encourage her Dad to stick with it and the concept of "CfC" crystallised.
+Things do not happen overnight, as with any seed it takes time to germinate and grow.
+But encouragement does help, as did my then six year old daughter Clare in 1992 giving her prized Tiny Tears doll to help some little girl in Bosnia.
+What an encouragement for her Dad to stick with it, and the concept of "CfC" crystallised.

-- Beginning in the limited confines of a bungalow loft and grew, expanding into sheds, garages, barns and now dedicated workshops.
+Beginning in the loft of our bungalow and growing into sheds, garages, barns and now dedicated workshops.

-- 2009 brought a key development for the charity with the relocation of the charities workshop to accessible and further improved rented facilities in the market town of Hailsham, East Sussex and now Eastbourne since Sept 2017. .
+2009 brought a key development for the charity, relocating to accessible and improved rented facilities in the market town of Hailsham, East Sussex and now Eastbourne since Sept 2017. .

-- CfC has not been established to promote good works or profit balances.
-Our standpoint remains of responding to the needs of all enquirers wherever possible.
+CfC was not established to promote good works or profit balances.
+Our standpoint remains, responding to needs of all enquirers where possible.
 (And not just with Computers or I.T)

 "Why did you do it"

 I resigned from the NHS in September 1999.
-Letting go of a good and well paid job and pension to provide full time input as the founder and Trustee for CfC.
-Also a position without pay or remuneration and as such has also entailed major life changes.
+Let go of a good job & pension to provide full time input as founder and Trustee of CfC.
+Which has entailed various life changes.

-What you see on this website represents only a sliver of a developing Vision that has thus far touched many continents and many thousands of lives.
+What you see on this website represents only a sliver of a developing Vision that has thus far touched continents and lives.
 It comes from passion, belief, requires time, commitment, life changes and perseverance to stay the course.

 It remains humbling and a privilege to have experienced the range of cultures and such diverse issues.
-From developing Prison workshops in the UK to experiencing the poverty and hardship faced in the African bush or slum areas of Mumbai and generally achieved without mainstream funding.
+From developing Prison workshops in the UK to experiencing the poverty and hardship faced in the African bush or slum areas of Mumbai, and all achieved without mainstream funding.